-Wolf's Fang Explorer is our brand new adventurous sister camp to the infamous Whichaway, based a short flight away on the Schirmacher Oasis.
-Opened for our 21/22 season, you will be amongst the first to ever stay at our newest offering.
+Echo is our brand new space-inspired sister camp to the renowned Whichaway, based a short flight away on the Schirmacher Oasis.
+Opened for our 22/23 season, you will be amongst the first to ever stay at our newest offering.